vinaychavan5794/Multi-Value-Dictionary-Application/README.md

 **.\gradlew clean build**

 This will build a jar in \build\libs folder.
-Once the jar is build, you can copy it to any foler and execute the following command inside the terminal from the folder having the jar
+Once the jar is build, you can copy it to any foler and execute the following command inside the terminal from the folder having the jar:

 **java -jar Name_Of_Jar.jar**

-Alternatively, you can go to inside the appJar folder in the root directory of the project and execute below command:
+Alternatively, you can go inside the appJar folder in the root directory of the project and execute below command:

 **java -jar MultiValueDictionaryApplication.jar**